-Hydraulic fracturing involves pumping a mixture of mostly water and sand, and a small amount of additives, under high pressure into the reservoir to create fractures, or cracks, in the target rock formation.
-This increases the production rate and ultimate recovery of oil and natural gas from a well.
-In combination with advanced horizontal drilling, hydraulic fracturing makes it possible to develop shale plays that were previously uneconomic.
-These technologies have unlocked oil and gas deposits for Marathon Oil in the South Texas Eagle Ford shale, North Dakota Bakken shale, Oklahoma STACK and SCOOP, and New Mexico Permian Basin.
-In keeping with our commitment to environmental stewardship, we take steps to minimize the impacts from hydraulic fracturing by ensuring well integrity, conserving water, reducing air emissions from flaring and other sources, and managing waste responsibly.
+Coupled with advanced horizontal drilling, hydraulic fracturing makes it possible to develop shale plays that were previously uneconomic.
+These technologies have unlocked oil and gas deposits for Marathon Oil in the South Texas Eagle Ford shale, North Dakota Bakken shale, Oklahoma STACK and SCOOP, and New Mexico Delaware Basin.

-Well integrity is essential to protecting the environment, particularly freshwater aquifers.
-To ensure well integrity, Marathon Oil follows industry best practices, internal procedures, and applicable laws and regulations for proper well construction, including selecting the appropriate tubing and casing materials, testing, monitoring, hydraulic fracturing and production operations.
+To ensure well integrity, Marathon Oil follows industry best practices, internal procedures, and applicable laws and regulations for proper well construction.
+This includes selecting the appropriate tubing and casing materials, testing, monitoring, hydraulic fracturing and production operations.

-To create physical barriers and protect groundwater, we use steel casing and cement in the wellbore.
-We maintain a list of approved mills and suppliers whose tubular materials meet API specifications and our own expectations for manufacturing, as well as the chemistry quality of steel for casing and tubing.
-If our pre-drilling evaluation indicates potential for hydrogen sulfide, known as sour gas, we select tubing that meets the relevant ANSI/NACE sour service standards based on the region.
+To protect groundwater, we use steel casing and cement in the wellbore as physical barriers.
+We ensure our suppliers’ tubular materials meet API specifications and our own expectations for manufacturing, as well as the chemistry quality of steel for casing and tubing.
+If our pre-drilling evaluation indicates potential for hydrogen sulfide, we select tubing that meets the relevant ANSI/NACE sour service standards based on the region.
 This helps ensure lifetime material integrity with respect to corrosion.

-Before we perform hydraulic fracturing operations, we identify potential fracturing corridors in relation to surrounding wells to determine any wells to be decompleted, shut in or monitored to prevent communication.
+Before we perform hydraulic fracturing operations, we identify potential fracturing corridors in relation to surrounding wells to detect any wells that need to be decompleted, shut in or monitored to prevent communication.
 We also identify wells that require special considerations to ensure casing integrity.

 Hydraulic Fracturing Operations

 While hydraulic fracturing is under way, Marathon Oil digital oilfield control center operators create a dashboard using our telemetry system.
 The dashboard includes pressure alarms established for each individual monitor well based on our engineers’ criteria.
-These alarms notify the control center if hydraulic fracturing operations approach the maximum acceptable pressure.
-Our control centers operate around the clock to provide updates on the status of current operations and notify Marathon Oil staff if action is required.
+These alarms notify the control center if hydraulic fracturing operations approach the maximum acceptable pressure or in the loss of pressure, which could indicate a casing integrity issue.
+Our control centers operate around the clock to provide status updates of current operations and notify Marathon Oil staff if action is required.

-During production, casing pressure is monitored continuously via telemetry by our operations personnel.
-Additional production safeguards include packer isolation and fluid, casing chemical treatments flushed with corrosion inhibitor and casing integrity testing such as caliper logs and pressure testing any time potential issues are identified.
-Known production casing integrity repairs are documented in WellView, our central well history repository, for knowledge management.
+During production, our operations personnel monitor casing via telemetry.
+Additional production safeguards include packer isolation and fluid, casing chemical treatments with corrosion inhibitor, and casing integrity testing such as caliper logs and pressure testing.
+Known production casing integrity repairs are documented in our central well history repository for knowledge management.

 How are we doing?